skylarnagao/peerio-client/README.md

 }
 ```

 If a user has `twoFactorAuth` enabled, closing an account will require passing through two-factor authentication for a special operation.

 After closing their account, the user will no longer be able to log on.
 Closing an account will remove the user's participation in all conversations, and remove their ownership from all files.
 All of their outgoing and incoming contact requests will be removed.
 Contact relationships will remain, but the user will be marked as `isDeleted` to their contacts.
 The user's confirmed addresses (emails and phone numbers) will be made available for future registration, but their username will stay blocked forever.

 ###13.
 Receiving updates

 When a client connects to the server, the server will start polling changes to certain data belonging to the user.
 When new data is available, it will send a message to the client, which will have to authenticate to request this new data.

 The server will push events to the client at different intervals based on priority.

 High priority/frequency:
 - `modifiedMessagesAvailable` - Sent when a new message has been received, or a receipt has been added to a message.

 Medium priority/frequency:
 - `receivedContactRequestsAvailable` - Sent when someone has added the user as a contact.
 - `newContactsAvailable` - Sent when someone has accepted a contact request sent by the user.

 Low priority/frequency:
+- `uploadedFilesAvailable` - Sent when the number of files a user has uploaded (ie. not received from someone else) changes.
 - `sentContactRequestsAvailable` - Sent when the number of sent contact requests changes (generally means a new contact, or can mean a rejected contact request).
 - `contactsAvailable` - Sent when the number of contacts has changed, generally either the same as when a new contact has accepted a request OR also if someone has removed the user as a contact.
 - `modifiedConversationsAvailable` - Sent when the events in a conversation have changed, ie. a participant has removed/left the conversation.

 When the client receives these messages, it will request data from the server normally, ie. by sending `getReceivedContactRequests`, `getContacts` and `getModifiedMessageIDs` messages to the server respectively, with all necessary parameters (including a valid `authToken`).

 The server will poll at regular intervals while the client is connected.

 ###14.
 Two-Factor Authentication
 **Input Validation**: See §B.3.A.